NetApp/host/roles/ipoib/README.md

     address:                               # (Required) IPv4 address.
 Use the format 192.0.2.24.
     mtu:                                   # Interface maximum transmission unit measured in bytes.
     zone:                                  # Firewall zone.
 If the zone does not exist then it will be created.
 (Note: Only implemented for firewalld)
+    hook_templates:                        # List of hook templates for Network Manager dispatcher (interface definition will be accessible through
+                                           #    the interface variable within the hook templates).
+eseries_ipoib_default_hook_templates:      # Default list of hook templates for Network Manager dispatcher (interface definition will be accessible through
+                                           #    the interface variable within the hook templates).
 eseries_connected_mode:                    # Enables connected mode on all interfaces.
 Note that this is not supported after ConnectX-4 devices
                                            #    and some newer Linux distributions do not support it (Default: false).